vpetersson/docker-puppetmaster/README.md

       -v /path/to/datastore:/var/lib/puppet \
       -v /path/to/modules:/etc/puppet/modules \
       -v /path/to/manifests:/etc/puppet/manifests \
-      -i -t vpetersson/puppetmaster
+      -t vpetersson/puppetmaster

 # Interaction

 This container is designed to use the Puppet API for management.
 The full documentation is available [here](https://docs.puppetlabs.com/guides/rest_api.html).

-Here are som common operations that you may want to use.
+Here are some common operations that you may want to use.

 ## Get status of nodes